 When banks consider lending for any reason, a "stress test" is a general principle applied to determine if a borrower can still repay a loan if interest rates increase.
-"Stress tests" also consider whether the borrower can still repay the loan if their income is temporarily reduced.
-Prior to January 2018, the mortgage stress test was only used for insured mortgages where buyers put less than 20 percent down on a home.
+It also considers whether the borrower can still repay the loan if their income is temporarily reduced.
+Prior to January 2018, the mortgage stress test was only used for insured mortgages where buyers put less than 20 per cent down on a home.

 OSFI's mortgage stress test now applies to any mortgage loan issued by a federally regulated bank in Canada.
-Borrowers must be able to qualify not only for the rate negotiated in their mortgage contract but also that rate plus an additional two percent or the average five-year conventional mortgage lending rate, whichever is greater.
-The five-year benchmark rate is evaluated monthly and was 5.34% in January and February 2019.
-Credit unions, which are provincially regulated, don't have to use the test, but some of them are voluntarily using OSFI's guidelines.
+Borrowers must be able to qualify not only for the rate negotiated in their mortgage contract but also that rate plus an additional two per cent or the average five-year conventional mortgage lending rate (whichever is greater).
+The five-year benchmark rate is evaluated monthly and is currently 5.25%.

 The mortgage stress test reduces home-buying power.
-If you've pre-qualified for a $300,000 mortgage, the mortgage stress test will reduce the amount you qualify for by a minimum of 18.5 percent.
-The stress test mortgage you can qualify for will be $244,500.
-If you've been pre-approved for a $700,000 loan, the stress test will reduce the amount of mortgage you can qualify for to $570,500.
+If you've pre-qualified for a mortgage, the stress test will reduce the amount you qualify for by approximately 4%, which can lower the loan you qualify for by tens of thousands of dollars.

-You can reduce your GDS/TDS ratio by putting down a higher down payment, increasing your monthly gross income, or reducing your current debt payments.
-Use Rates.ca's credit card comparison tool to get the best rates on credit cards.
-Use Rates.ca's mortgage rate tool to determine rates and shop for the best mortgage.
-Rates.ca's guidelines for getting or renewing a mortgage also provide helpful tips.
+Fortunately, you can reduce your GDS/TDS ratio by putting down a higher down payment, increasing your monthly gross income, or reducing your current debt payments.